Giftbit/currencyapi/feature-deep-dive/reactions.md

 ## Input

 Sending messages or events to Reactions is easy.
 Just POST to https://www.lightrail.com/v1/react/input with a JSON body and your API key in the Authorization header.
 There are no restrictions on the format of the body.
+Messages can trigger a reaction, multiple reactions, or none at all.

 ### Idemotency